Sienna Resources (CVE:SIE) Trading Down 14.3% – Here’s Why

-Sienna Resources Inc. (CVE:SIE – Get Free Report) shares were down 14.3% during trading on Thursday .
-The company traded as low as C$0.03 and last traded at C$0.03.
-Approximately 2,199,714 shares changed hands during mid-day trading, an increase of 388% from the average daily volume of 450,661 shares.
+Sienna Resources Inc. (CVE:SIE – Get Free Report) shares were down 14.3% during mid-day trading on Friday .
+The stock traded as low as C$0.03 and last traded at C$0.03.
+Approximately 2,199,714 shares changed hands during trading, an increase of 388% from the average daily volume of 450,661 shares.
 The stock had previously closed at C$0.04.

 Sienna Resources Company Profile